Essential things to pack for travelling + free PDF printable!

 That’s for a couple of reasons.

 Second, if you go to higher altitudes, it gets significantly colder!
-I was lucky in Hawaii that I’d packed my warmer hiking clothes as well.
-Did you know that they get snow in Hawaii?
+I was lucky in Hawaii that I’d also packed my warmer hiking clothes.
+I would have been grateful for some thermal underwear, but that’s definitely not an essential Did you know that they get snow in Hawaii?

 The opposite is real as well – sometimes it gets quite warm in places even if it’s supposed to be cold, so it’s nice to have a t-shirt with you just in case.